burakylmz50/Hipo-iOS-Summer-Internship/README.md

 * <a href="https://github.com/SnapKit/SnapKit">SnapKit</a>

 ## Design
-I made the designs on the **figma**, sticking to the template you sent.
+The designs were made on **Figma** depend on the template you sent.

 ## Requirements
 * iOS 11.0+